GoogleCloudPlatform/php-docs-samples/spanner/README.md

-      create-storing-index                 Adds an storing index to the example database. create-table-timestamp               Creates a table with a commit timestamp column. create-table-with-datatypes          Creates a table with supported datatypes. delete-data                          Deletes sample data from the given database.d delete-data-with-dml                 Remove sample data from the given database with a DML statement. deleted-data-with-partitioned-dml    Deletes sample data in the database by partition with a DML statement. help                                 Displays help for a command
+      create-storing-index                 Adds an storing index to the example database. create-table-timestamp               Creates a table with a commit timestamp column. create-table-with-datatypes          Creates a table with supported datatypes. delete-data                          Deletes sample data from the given database. delete-data-with-dml                 Remove sample data from the given database with a DML statement. deleted-data-with-partitioned-dml    Deletes sample data in the database by partition with a DML statement. help                                 Displays help for a command